 Onavo Protect and Google

 The rotten fruit has been thrown away from the Apple store, yet there are plenty who still eat it.
 What about other stores, such as Google Play?
 Based on the accumulated number from early 2018, there were more than 33 million downloads for Android and iOS.
-At the moment, Play Store shows 10M+ which means most of the damage was done to Apple users.
-Perhaps we will not see any ads on the Android version and witness the app get thrown out too.
+In August 2018, Play Store showed 10M+ which means most of the damage was done to Apple users.
+It was only a matter of time when Onavo Protect would disappear from Google Play as well.

-This again drops the suspicion over Google – is there any chance Android users are also part of a similar database game?
+This again drops the suspicion over Google – is there any chance that Android users were also part of a similar database game?
 We already know Google has had similar issues with privacy in the past.
-But selling data to third-parties is less likely to be the case because Google makes money using that data to display their own ads in your apps.
+But selling data to third-parties is less likely to be the case because Google makes money using that data to display its ads in your apps.
 It doesn’t mean the situation won’t change, but for now they hold the power by holding a monopoly – the majority of people use Google Search, Gmail, etc.

-Onavo VPN still in the Google Play Store
+Onavo VPN no longer in the Google Play Store

-For now, there’s not much to be happy about in relation to Onavo and the Google Play Store, where 2 out of 4 reviews (and there are 215K+ rating the app 4.4/5) are positive (desktop view).
+Up until February 2019, there was not much to be happy about Onavo and the Google Play Store, where half of all reviews (and there are 215K+ of them, rating the app 4.4/5) are positive.

 When checking out this app on Android 7.x (Nougat), the reviews looked the same as in the desktop version.

-But unfortunately, Android 6.x show Review Highlights instead.
-And all of them are positive, which is a big issue as this version of the Android OS is still used by almost 1 out of 4 users worldwide, according to Statcounter.com website.
+But unfortunately, Android 6.x showed Review Highlights instead.
+And all of them are positive, which was a big issue as this version of the Android OS was still used by almost 1 out of 4 users worldwide, according to Statcounter.com website.

-Play Store presents this parasite as “Protect Free VPN+Data Manager”, which supposedly encrypts data, offers a free VPN (ever heard about free cheese?
+Play Store presented this parasite as “Protect Free VPN+Data Manager,” which supposedly encrypts data, offers a free VPN (ever heard about free cheese?
 Then go check the mouse trap!), and informs when your apps have used a certain amount of data.

-Although the Onavo company is or has been searching for ways to maximize battery life, recent reviews complain about a decrease in battery life which, if true, makes this alliance between the VPN and the Data Manager a truly unholy one.
+Although the Onavo company was searching for ways to maximize battery life, latest reviews complained about a decrease in battery life which, if true, makes this alliance between the VPN and the Data Manager a truly unholy one.

-On the bright side, the 12th most helpful comment expressed concern way back in May that this app collects data for Facebook.
-Unfortunately, this comment was 6th last week.
-And, speaking of alliances, another comment points out that they cannot use the Data Manager without turning on the VPN (We wonder why?) – they go together like horse and carriage it seems.
+On the bright side, the 12th most helpful comment expressed concern way back in May 2018 that this app collected data for Facebook.
+Unfortunately, this comment was 6th in August.
+And, speaking of alliances, another comment points out that they cannot use the Data Manager without turning on the VPN (we wonder why?) – they go together like horse and carriage it seems.

-At least now Google Play informs users about the data Facebook collects straight after the feature list, yet it doesn’t state that the gathered info might be sold to third-parties as part of a database (a claim that was in the Apple’s statement).
+At least Google Play informed users about the data Facebook collects straight after the feature list.
+Unfortunately, it didn’t state that the gathered info can be sold to third-parties as part of a database (a claim that was in Apple’s statement).

 The 2nd most helpful comment went up from being 7th last week.
-The user expresses his disappointment about being referred to this VPN by McAffee.
+The user expressed his disappointment on being referred to this VPN by McAffee.
 We haven’t heard in a while about McAffee and Facebook’s mutual projects, but in 2010 they were doing business together.
-So a referral network might the primary channel of conversion because Onavo’s website and their Facebook account surely isn’t.
+So a referral network might be the primary channel of conversion because Onavo’s website and their Facebook account surely aren’t.

 Two pages you should not visit